Montana House votes to formally punish transgender lawmaker, Rep. Zooey Zephyr

 HELENA, Mont. – Republicans, who dominate the Montana House of Representatives, have voted Wednesday to formally punish Democratic Rep. Zooey Zephyr.

-Zephyr, who is transgender, has been blocked from speaking since last week when she told supporters of a bill to ban gender-affirming care for minors that when they bowed their heads to pray she hoped they would see "blood on [their] hands."
-She was alluding to studies that show that transgender health care can reduce suicidality in youth.
+Zephyr, who is transgender, has been blocked from speaking since last week when she told supporters of a bill to ban gender-affirming care that when they bowed their heads in prayer, she hoped they would see "blood on [their] hands."
+She says was alluding to studies that show that transgender health care can reduce suicidality in youth.

 The formal punishment decided Wednesday bans Zephyr from attending or speaking during floor sessions.
 She will only be allowed to vote remotely in the remaining days of the legislative session.
 It's a lesser punishment than expulsion, which was also on the table, according to House leadership.

+Monday, seven people were arrested during a demonstration in the House gallery in protest of Zephyr being blocked from speaking for three consecutive days.

+"Monday, this body witnessed one of its members participating in conduct that disrupted and disturbed the orderly proceedings of this body ... placing legislators, staff and even our pages at risk of harm," said Republican House Majority Leader Sue Vintin before the vote to punish Zephyr.
+Democrats have taken issue with the characterization that anything about the protesters' behavior Monday was unsafe.

 The Montana controversy comes about three weeks after the Tennessee House voted to expel state Reps.
 Justin Jones and Justin J. Pearson for using a megaphone on the floor during a gun reform protest.
-Both Jones and Pearson were reinstated by local councils shortly after.
+Both Jones and Pearson were reinstated shortly after.

 The background